 As a result, a multitude of species flourishes on the conservancy.
 Herds of antelope dot the rolling plains while stands of acacia trees shelter prolific birdlife.
 Rich volcanic soils nurture the grassy savanna where we find more lions per square mile than anywhere else in Kenya.
 Prolific herds of elephant, giraffe and zebra are also on view.
 Our activities make the most of our unrivaled access to this wide-open wild country.
 In addition to daily wildlife drives, enjoy guided bush walks, wilderness picnics, off-road safaris and night drives in search of nocturnal wildlife—exciting activities not permitted in the adjacent national reserve.

 Depart this morning for Nat Hab’s private mobile camp in the southern Serengeti, with a game drive en route.
-Each season, we place our Migration Base Camp in an area the herds are known to frequent.
-The days of heavy canvas hunting camps set for the likes of Roosevelt and Hemingway were nearly over until photo safaris gained popularity in the 1970s.
-Our camp is redolent with that vintage atmosphere, with candlelight dinners presented on white linen and nothing between you and the night sounds of the bush but the walls of your tent.
+Each season, we place our Migration Camp in an area the herds are known to frequent.
+The days of hunting camps set for the likes of Roosevelt and Hemingway were nearly over until photo safaris gained popularity in the 1970s.
+Our camp is redolent with that vintage atmosphere, with candlelight dinners presented under canvas and nothing between you and the night sounds of the bush but the walls of your tent.

 We are in the region during the time when zebra and wildebeest are giving birth (typically in January and February), and the herds may be mostly stationary.
 The majority of baby wildebeest are born during a single 3-week window, after most zebra young have emerged, and we’ll hope to see infants, though timing on the calf drop is weather-dependent.
 Predators seek out the most vulnerable members of the herds, and we may witness a lion seize a sick wildebeest or a cheetah overtaking a newborn that has become separated from its mother.
 Leopard, hyena and jackal also prey on the migrating herds while vultures hang in the air, waiting to feast on carrion.
 While the spectacle is at times grim, its primal drama is a wonder to behold.